Joe-hyper/KENTUCKY-FRIED-SCIENTISTS-GROUP-PROJECT./README.md

-this is a respository containing a study done lung cancer factors in thailand.
+This is a respository containing a study done concerning lung cancer factors in Thailand.

 **Application name:**